PAL provides hope, through education and support, to parents of addicted loved ones.

-2. A support component, a time for parents to interact, sharing what has worked – and not worked – for them in their community.
+2. A support component where participants interact, sharing what has worked – and has not worked – for them in their community.

 Not only is the physical and emotional health of parents improved, but in many cases their adult loved one reduces or stops their misuse of substances.

 What Makes PAL Different From Similar Groups?

 There are many worthwhile free resources for families of those struggling with substance use disorder.
 What makes PAL unique is the evidence-based practices and the peer-to-peer support, where participants are encouraged to share their experiences with each other.
 PAL has been featured in stories across the country in outlets such as TIME, Money magazine and national radio and TV networks, as well as in other countries ranging from Israel to Japan, Germany and Spain

 PAL Board of Directors